-Cell loss in the brain relates to variations in individual symptoms in Huntington's diseaseJanuary 7th, 2013 in Neuroscience /
+Cell loss in the brain relates to variations in individual symptoms in Huntington's diseaseJanuary 7, 2013 in Medicine & Health / Neuroscience

 Scientists have wrestled to understand why Huntington's disease, which is caused by a single gene mutation, can produce such variable symptoms.
 An authoritative review by a group of leading experts summarizes the progress relating cell loss in the striatum and cerebral cortex to symptom profile in Huntington's disease, suggesting a possible direction for developing targeted therapies.
 The article is published in the latest issue of the Journal of Huntington's Disease.